yjhong89/Optimization/README.md

 ## Meta-heuristic algorithm
 * Intensification: <br/>
- <space> The ability of improving the existing solutions by exploiting locally the neighborhood of current solutions.
+ <pre> The ability of improving the existing solutions by exploiting locally the neighborhood of current solutions. </pre>